tokio-rs/tokio-rfcs/rfc.md

 All methods will continue to take `&Handle` but it's not required to create a `Core` to acquire a `Handle`.
-Instead the `Handle::global` function can be used to extract a handle to the global even tloop.
+Instead the `Handle::global` function can be used to extract a handle to the global event loop.

-The remaining APIs of `Core` are the `run` and `turn` methods.
-Although `Core` is `Send` and `Sync` it's not intended to rationalize the behavior of concurrent usage of `Core::run` just yet.
-Instead both of these methods continue to take `&mut self`.
-It's expected that in the future we'll rationalize a story for concurrently calling these methods, but that's left to a future RFC.
+The deprecated APIs will be:

+* `Remote` and all related APIs are deprecated
+* `Handle::spawn` is deprecated and reimplemented through `CurrentThread.spawn`
+* `Remote::spawn` is deprecated by sending a future to the reactor and using `CurrentThread.spawn`, but it's intended that applications should orchestrate this themselves rather than using `Remote::spawn`
+* The `Executor` implementations on `Core`, `Handle`, and `Remote` are all deprecated.

-## Event loop management
+## Global event loop

-It is intended that all application architectures using `tokio-core` today will continue to be possible with `tokio` tomorrow.
+It is intended that all application architectures using `tokio-core` today will continue to be possible with `tokio-core` after this RFC.
 By default, however, a lazily initialized global event loop will be executed on a helper thread for each process.
-Applications can continue, if necessary, to create and run a `Core` manually to avoid usage of the helper thread and its `Core`.
+Applications can continue, if necessary, to create and run a `Core` manually to avoid usage `Handle::global`.

 Code that currently looks like this will continue to work: